 - make it functional first (but a gadget hand is what everyone expects me to wear, right)

 - keep insisting about the sockets (but when i wear no prosthesis my stump is just fine)

 - practice use a lot (but then my stump gets bruised and the prosthetic breaks and then what)

-- build it so it is long lasting and good quality (frequent visits to the technician are entertainment)
+- build it so it is long-lasting and of good quality (frequent visits to the technician are entertainment)

 - let me find out what i want (not what the others want) (that can be hard without support or lobby)

-This blog, most obviously, is an attempt to making my voice heard and to promote sensible, well founded problem solving for prosthetic solutions or other issues related to below elbow amputation.
+This blog, most obviously, is an attempt to make my voice heard and to promote sensible, well-founded problem-solving for prosthetic solutions or other issues related to below elbow amputation.

 If reading, listening and understanding is not your thing, then all words are wasted anyway.
 And if reading, listening and understanding in fact is your thing, I guess we will invariably know it anytime soon.

 And exceptions to the above-listed well-established standard behavior are, well, exceptions.